0xvpr/SCCT-Trainer/README.md

 embed YouTube or place gif.

 ## Overview
-This is a repository for a Splinter Cell Chaos Theory DLL that I originally built entirely in C (ISO C99).
+This is a repository for a Splinter Cell Chaos Theory DLL that I originally built entirely
-The only compiler that I used throughout the beginning of the project was mingw's
+in <b>C (ISO C99)</b>.
+The only compiler that I used throughout the beginning of the project
-<code>i686-w64-mingw32-gcc</code> compiler.
-I later added support for the Windows version of MinGW-gcc as well.
+was mingw's <code>i686-w64-mingw32-gcc</code> compiler.
+I later added support for the Windows version
+of MinGW-gcc as well.

 The main purpose of this project was to get familiar with the C language while also
 familiarizing myself with cross platform compilation from Linux (wsl Ubuntu 20.04 LTS)
 to Windows*.

 ### What I Learned
+<b>Visual C++ lets you get away with a lot of programming fuckery.</b>

+Switching to converting the old MVSC++ code back to C99 was a pain because of the amount of
+errors that Visual Studio handled silently on its own.
+It was an enlightening experience.

-While cross compiling from Linux to Windows using <code>i686-win64-mingw32-gcc</code> isn't as documented as VSC++ is,
+While cross compiling from Linux to Windows using <code>i686-win64-mingw32-gcc</code> isn't as well
-it is certainly doable (with serious effort).
-It took a bit of research just to get the compiler to compile
+documented as VisualC++ is, it is certainly doable (with serious effort).
+It took a bit of
-all of the various non-standard 'MS-isms' that are included in <code>Windows.h</code> and <code>tlhelp32.h</code>.
+research just to get the compiler to compile all of the various non-standard 'MS-isms' that
+are included in <code>Windows.h</code> and <code>tlhelp32.h</code>.

-I originally planned to hook DirectX for an internally hooked GUI, but getting mingw's ld to recognize <code>detours.h</code> was
+I originally planned to hook DirectX for an internally hooked GUI, but getting mingw's ld
-more work that it was really worth so it was abandoned.
-It seems that C++ is much better suited for these types of tasks.
+to recognize <code>detours.h</code> was more work that it was really worth so it was abandoned.
+It seems that C++ is much better suited for these types of tasks anyway, so the C++ version
-This was also circumvented by using <code>CMake</code> instead of <code>i686-w64-mingw32-gcc</code>
+supports it.

 ### How it works ( NEEDS UPDATE )
 Compiling the source & header files with the <code>-shared</code> option will yield an injectable DLL file.